jimessica/inf452_finalproject/README.md

 ### User Interface
 1. Minimalistic Design: The application features a simple and intuitive graphical user interface that minimizes distractions.
-2. Accessibility Options: NeuroFlow emphasizes inclusivity with options to:
+2. Accessibility Options: NeuroFlow emphasizes inclusivity with:
-  - Change font type, size, and color contrast
+  - Ability to change font type, size, and color contrast at any time
-  - Activate sensory-friendly modes to reduce visual clutter
+  - Automatic break timers after the time is up
+  - High color contrast the passes WCAG AAAA

 ### Focus Session Plan
 1. The application generates a customized focus session plan by setting timer length, font, and colour palette.